t206/zuboard/petalinux/readme.md

 cd ..

-## Installing a Linaro root filesystem
+## Installing a Linaro root filesystem from downloaded filesystem image.
+This does not work very well.
+It is much better to use the debootstrap flow below.

 wget https://releases.linaro.org/debian/images/developer-arm64/latest/linaro-stretch-developer-20180416-89.tar.gz